 "Pearl gets a chance to escape, but instead decides to stay and care for the ill King, in the process gaining his respect, regaining his love and with it her freedom."

-Sir Lenny Henry, who also narrated the BBC One 2018 adaptation of Zog, said today: “These Donaldson and Scheffler productions are so magical, it’s a joy to be able to lend my voice to such fun and beautiful animations at Christmas.
+Sir Lenny Henry, who also narrated the BBC One 2018 adaptation of Zog, said: “These Donaldson and Scheffler productions are so magical, it’s a joy to be able to lend my voice to such fun and beautiful animations at Christmas.

 "Zog’s continued story is one of teamwork and empowerment, things we all need more of these days.”

 The original book was written by Julia Donaldson and illustrated by Axel Scheffler.
 Together Julia and Axel are the UK’s most successful picture book creators.